csci104/site/labs/lab4/index.md

 #### 4.2 - DIRSTAMP

-If you tried to make again with the above changes, you'll probably get an error that the exe directory doesn't exist.
+If you tried to run `make` again with the above changes, you'll probably get an error that the `exe` directory doesn't exist.
 We could just use `mkdir exe` everytime we compile our program, but that's a pain.

-Let's define a rule to make sure the exe directory exists.
+Let's define a rule to make sure the `exe` directory exists.

 ```
 $(BIN_DIR)/.dirstamp: